mttcrn/polimi-CSE-notes/Advanced Operating Systems - Theory.md

 Linux kernel provides **driver frameworks** to promote best practices, provide consistency, minimizing code repetition and handling complex HW interactions.
 ### Bus framework
-They simplify interaction with complex bus systems.
+It is a **uniform kernel infrastructure** for managing buses, devices, and drivers.
+It is responsible for registering them, organizing them hierarchically, and performing **device-driver binding** through a matching mechanism.
+#### Platform bus framework
-It is designed for non-discoverable devices often found in system-on-chip (SoC) or embedded systems.
+It is designed for **non-discoverable devices** often found in system-on-chip (SoC) or embedded systems.
 Unlike other buses, platform devices are known to the kernel at boot time.
 #### PCI bus framework
 **Peripheral Component Interconnect** express (PCIe) is a high-speed serial computer expansion bus standard designed around point-to-point topology.
 It introduces a logical view:
-- Root complex: acts as a bridge between CPU and memory subsystem to PCIe devices.
+- **Root complex**: acts as a bridge between CPU and memory subsystem to PCIe devices.
-- Endpoints: terminal devices of a PCIe connection (e.g., GPU, SSDs) which initiate or respond to a PCIe transaction.
+- **Endpoints**: terminal devices of a PCIe connection (e.g., GPU, SSDs) which initiate or respond to a PCIe transaction.
-- Bridges: connects different bus types or PCIe hierarchies.
+- **Bridges**: connects different bus types or PCIe hierarchies.

 Linux identifies and prepare peripherals through **device enumeration**.
-A specific case is **PCI enumeration**: during system boot, the firmware interacts with each PCI peripherals to allocate safe space for memory mapper I/O and port I/O regions.
+In this specific case it uses **PCI enumeration**: during system boot, the firmware interacts with each PCI peripherals to allocate safe space for memory mapper I/O and port I/O regions.
 `dsmeg` log provides a record of the PCI peripherals that Linux recognizes during booting.
-Each PCI device has a configuration space containing the device id, vendor id and six **Base Address Registers** (**BARS**, distinguish between memory-mapped and I/O-mapper resources).
+Each PCI device has a configuration space containing the device id, vendor id and six **Base Address Registers** (**BARS**, HW registers used to identify memory-mapped or port-based regions).
 ## Sysfs and kobjects
 **kobjects** are the underlying foundation of the device model.